-From a legal standpoint, homeowners insurance is not required by state or federal law.
-This is different from auto insurance, where every state has minimum requirements for how much coverage you’re required to carry before you can hit the road.
+That depends on the circumstances.
+If you are wondering if homeowners insurance is required by law, the answer is no. Homeowners insurance is not required by state or federal law.
+This is different from auto insurance, where most states have minimum requirements for how much coverage you need before you can hit the road.

-However, just because home insurance isn’t legally required doesn’t mean it’s not in your best interest to purchase a policy.
-Homeowners insurance comes with a host of benefits, including comprehensive coverage for a number of unexpected losses that occur on your property.
+However, even if home insurance isn’t legally required, it may still be in your best interest to purchase a policy.
+Homeowners insurance comes with a host of benefits, including coverage for a number of unexpected losses that occur on your property.

 Do mortgage lenders require insurance?

-When you take out your home insurance policy, you may see a loss payee clause.
+When you take out your home insurance policy, you may see a “loss payee clause” listed.
 This means that both you and the lender receive reimbursement for any damage caused when you file a claim.
-The lender would then confirm the damage before disbursing the funds for you to oversee the repair process.
+This helps to protect your lender’s stake in your property if damage occurs.

 Other reasons you need homeowners insurance